-Dr Elizabeth Thurbon, Professor of International Political Economy at UNSW and Director of the Green Energy Statecraft Project, said:
+Dr Elizabeth Thurbon, Professor of International Political Economy at the University of NSW in Sydney, Australia, and Director of the Green Energy Statecraft Project, said:

 "The recommendations in this report address the fundamental market formation challenges currently preventing investment in clean commodity production.
 They provide the long-term policy solutions needed to seize the once in a generation economic, environmental and geostrategic opportunities facing Australia.
 Building towards a price on carbon through international commodity trade enables urgent policy levers like multilateral clean commodity trading initiatives that are necessary to support first of a kind projects.